-6 Finding hidden issues using profiling techniques
+6 Finding hidden problems using profiling techniques

 This chapter covers